Infineon/ml-tflite-micro/README.md

 Infineon defined setting.
 This is required when selecting TFliteU interpreter less.
 When defined, the prepared phase kernel variant selection code is dropped and TFLitU kernal convolution evaluation functions are used instead.
 This turns on the use of per-instance pre-computed parameters in TFLM interpreter less.
 Furthermore, uses pre-compiled data previously captured from a model Init/Prepare call.
 Advantages: Smaller binaries, since only the required kernels are compiled.
 Smaller runtime, because many intermediate values are stored

+`TF_LITE_STRIP_ERROR_STRINGS`:
+This is a google defined setting.
+A release-variant of TFLM library is built, so need this one to strip MicroPrintf() routine calls.

 Why these `COMPONENTS` are required:

-`ML_TFLM_INTERPRETER/ML_TFLM_INTERPRETER_LESS`:
+`ML_TFLM/ML_TFLM_LESS`:
-Determine whether you would like to use the runtime interpreter or TFliteU interpreter less.
-Either `ML_TFLM_INTERPRETER` or `ML_TFLM_INTERPRETER_LESS` must always be defined.
+Determine whether you would like to use the runtime interpreter or TFliteU interpreter less variant.
+Either `ML_TFLM` or `ML_TFLM_LESS` must always be defined.

-`IFX_CMSIS_NN`:
-This `DEFINE` is always required as it is used to select the appropriate kernal variant for M4 based MCU's.

-`ML_FLOAT32/ML_INT8x8`:
+`ML_FLOAT32/ML_INT16x8/ML_INT8x8`:
-Sets the quantization to be float or 8 bit integer.
+Sets the quantization to be float, 16 bit or 8 bit integer.
 One of these must always be defined.

 See [tensorflow-lite documentation](https://www.tensorflow.org/lite) for general information on on how to prepare and optimize AI/ML applications for execution using tensorflow-lite(micro).
 Information specific to the tensorflow-lite(micro) runtime environment for Microcontrollers is found [here](https://www.tensorflow.org/lite/microcontrollers).